 A WINDOW TO THE PAST

-Dr. Gottlieb was responsible for describing the syndrome of opportunistic infections in CD4+ T-cell deficiency that characterized the condition that later became to be known as AIDS.
+Dr. Gottlieb was responsible for describing the syndrome of opportunistic infections in CD4+ T-cell deficiency that characterized the condition that later became known as AIDS.
 Dr. Gottlieb also authored the first report of the syndrome to the Centers for Disease Control and Prevention, which was published on June 5, 1981, in Morbidity and Mortality Weekly Report, and would later write about a set of AIDS cases that were published in the New England Journal of Medicine.

 Marty St. Clair, a virologist at ViiV Healthcare, has been working as a research scientist since the early 1980s.
 She was a part of the team that discovered and helped develop the first HIV drug, azidothymidine, otherwise known as AZT, or zidovudine.